-The issue raised is EPA's position that residential dwellings which are used for live fire training exercises are institutional structures.
-When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building subject to the requirements of the asbestos NESHAP.
-Other areas related to burning residential buildings are addressed.
-These include: training an inspector, fiber release from a burning building, protective equipment, exposure of asbestos to the surrounding community, and exemption of residential dwellings from the asbestos NESHAP.
+The issue of burning residential dwellings for live fire training purposes is discussed.
+When a structure is intentionally burned for the purpose of fire training, the structure is being used for institutional purposes and is therefore considered an institutional building and is subject to the requirements of NESHAP.
+The requirements for the inspection of the building and notification of the intent to demolish the building are also discussed.

-Residential Dwellings for Fire Training

 Letter: